crimx/use-suspensible/README.md

 This means:

-- It can only apply to logic based on Promise.
+- It can only apply to Promise based async logic.
 - You have to write logic and use data in a specific way.
-- When you successfully `read()` a piece of data, it means the data is "fetched" but not necessary "usable"(though you can write business logic in a conventional way to make sure they are the same).
+- When you successfully `read()` a piece of data, it means the data is "fetched" but not necessary "usable"(unless you write business logic in a conventional way to make sure they are the same).
 You still need to add logic to check e.g. variation/validation of the data.

 [use-suspensible](https://github.com/crimx/use-suspensible) does not care how you implement the business logic.
 It only cares about if the data is usable or not.
 This makes it a universal solution for Suspense.